NShan9297/School_District_Analysis/README.md

 # **Removal of 9th Graders Overall Impact** #

-- ***Math and reading scores by grade*** we don't see any changes in the scores by grade as the percentages were not calulated which would have shone more light on how much the average was being pulled down   THS 9th grade students
+- ***Math and reading scores by grade***
+  We don't see any changes in the scores by grade as the percentages were not calulated, which would have shone more light on how much the average was being pulled       down by the 9th grade students at THS.
+I would imagine the scores would also increase just as we saw with THS.

 - ***Scores by school spending***
     The bins used to gather the school data were